AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/reduce-update-cycle-time.md

 In a database table, there can be data columns with changeable values.
 For example, in an **orders** table there might be a column called **status**.
 When an order is initially written to the database, the status column might contain the value `pending`.
 The order is replicated in your [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) with this `pending` value.

 Changeable columns must be [rechecked for updated values](../data-analyst/data-warehouse-mgr/cfg-data-rechecks.md) over time.
-By default, [!DNL MBI] rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
+By default, [!DNL Commerce Intelligence] rechecks these columns during every update, but if there is a large amount of data to be rechecked and replicated, it can negatively impact your update time.
 Instead of running rechecks during every update, Adobe recommends setting the recheck frequency to daily, weekly, or monthly.

 ## Use Incremental Replication Methods